seek-oss/wingman/fe/lib/components/SalaryDetails/README.md

 # SalaryDetails

-A Salary Details component that contains information on the pay type, range and description.
+A Salary Details component that contains information on the salary type, range and description.

 ## Installation